Bowler hat: Outside the British Isles

-The bowler, not the cowboy hat or sombrero, was the most popular hat in the American West, prompting Lucius Beebe to call it "the hat that won the West".
+The bowler was the most popular hat in the American West, prompting Lucius Beebe to call it "the hat that won the West".
 Both cowboys and railroad workers preferred the hat because it would not blow off easily in strong wind while riding a horse, or when sticking one's head out the window of a speeding train.
 It was worn by both lawmen and outlaws, including Bat Masterson, Butch Cassidy, Black Bart, and Billy the Kid.
 In the United States the hat came to be known commonly as the derby, and American outlaw Marion Hedgepeth was commonly referred to as "the Derby Kid".

-The bowler hat was introduced as part of womenswear among the Quechua and Aymara peoples of South America in the 1920s.